The Horror Tree Presents… An Interview with Douglas Wynne

 Ruschelle: If you could be any character from any of your books and stories, who would you choose to be?

 Doug: The cool thing about writing is that I kinda get to be all of them, right?
 But that’s probably a copout.
 When I was a kid, I wanted to be Batman first, then Dracula, then an astronaut, then a rock star.
 So I guess I’d like to be Billy Moon from The Devil of Echo Lake because he got to be the rock star I never was.
 But only for like a day.
-Billy’s kinda fucked up.
+Billy’s kinda screwed up.

 Ruschelle: A few years back, you were on a panel of writers at The Merrimack Valley Halloween Book Festival.
 You were hob knobbing with the spawn of the modern master of horror, Joe Hill!
 Tell us about the Cons you’ve been on and becoming best friends with Joe.
 I hear you guys fight monsters with pointy sticks in blanket forts in your jammies while snacking on goblin spleen… and popcorn!